 Address: U Trojského zámku 120/3, 171 00 Praha 7, Czechia

-Often ranked among the world’s best zoos, Prague Zoo is the most visited zoological garden in the Czech Republic.
+Often ranked among the world’s best zoos, Prague Zoo is the most-visited zoological garden in the Czech Republic.
 Opened to the public in 1931, the zoo covers around 60 hectares of landscape on the bank of the Vltava River.

-Like most zoos, the establishment is laid out in separate zones visitors can explore one by one by traversing over 10 kilometers of walking trails.
-The zones, which range from river valleys to rolling meadows, feature specific types of animals in each enclosure that are best suited to that particular environment.
+Like most zoos, the establishment is laid out in separate zones.
+You can explore each by traversing over 10 kilometers of walking trails.
+The zones, which range from river valleys to rolling meadows, feature specific types of animals in each enclosure, best suited to that particular environment.

-In keeping with its outstandingly kid-friendly mission, the zoo also offers child-friendly attractions, wonderful exhibits, restaurants and cafes, and various kid sections with play areas.
+In keeping with its outstandingly kid-friendly mission, the zoo also offers child-friendly attractions, exciting exhibits, boat rides,s and various kid sections with play areas.
 Your kids will love the chairlift, Bororo Reserve, paddling pool, mini-train, observation tower, and Children’s Zoo.
 You will also find several eateries and refreshment kiosks here.

 See Related: Luxury Travel Gifts for Him